eliabntt/GRADE-RR/HOWTO.md

 Before adventuring here, please be sure to download our sample [world]() and [animated assets]().
 Those scripts will be incremental (i.e. based on the previous one).
 Please open all the downloaded USDs once at least to be sure that textures and everything else is correctly loaded.

-We marked _Optional_ what can be skipped in future iterations of your code, but still, please go through them.
+We marked _Optional_ what can be skipped in future iterations of _your_ code, but still, please go through them.
+They will go step by step from the general environment to the animated house.

 **Beore launching any simulation you need to start `roscore` if using ROS preferably with sim time set to true (`rosparam set use_sim_time true`)**